ekstdo/keyboard-color-combo/README.md

 ## Configure

 The config consists of classes that can be imported from each other and contain both the color data of the keys and the shortcuts.
-Please make shure you have a class called `[standard]`, which the script will use, if you havent configuered specific shortcuts or key colours for the currently active window.
+Make shure you have a class called `[standard]`, which the script will use, if you havent configuered specific shortcuts or key colours for the currently active window.
+You can put any program name in these brackets so that the scheme is applied only to that specific program.
+For example, if I have a class named `[krita]`, all keyboard shortcuts written in this class will be displayed only if krita is the currently active window.
+If you are not sure what the process is actually called, a look at the System Monitor might be worth a try.

-inside the classes you can use following commands (key an group names are imported from g810-led):
+Inside the classes you can use the following commands (key an group names are imported from g810-led):

 | Command | Funtcion | Example | Explanation |
 | ------ | ------ | ------ | ------ |